-FEI Under 25 (U25) Grand Prix competitions - age group 16 - 25 years g) an additional Small tour program for age group 22 -25yrs may be included (PSG, Inter 1, Inter freestyle) h) an Under 25 years (U25) Grand Prix tour may be included.
-Qualifying scores for U25 may be obtained at Intermediate A, or B, or Int II or GP at EA or FEI competitions 10.12.1.1 Qualifying scores a) all qualifying scores must have been obtained in Official Dressage Competitive competitions b) horses must exceed 149cm with shoes or 148cm without shoes c) the qualifying period is the 12 months immediately prior to the close of entries d) combinations must qualify at the level they are entering with one score as follows.
-FEI Children's tests are equivalent to Novice Level FEI Pony Test are equivalent to Elementary Level FEI Junior tests are equivalent to Medium Level Preliminary and Novice qualifying score - at least 62% Elementary / Medium (also FEI Pony) qualifying score - at least 60% Medium / Advanced (also FEI Junior) qualifying score - at least 60% Advanced qualifying score - at least 60% PSG and above - at least 60% (also includes FEIYoung Rider tour) 10.14.1 To support and improve participation.
-To make it easier on the children and parents so they aren't forced to choose or over-compete their horses By allowing one interschool score from regional, state, or national interschool championships as a gualifier for youth nationals level and above held south of Rockhampton), be accepted as a qualifying scores for State
+♣ FEI Under 25 (U25) Grand Prix competitions - age group 16 - 25 years g) an additional Small tour program for age group 22 -25yrs may be included (PSG, Inter 1, Inter freestyle) h) an Under 25 years (U25) Grand Prix tour may be included.
+Qualifying scores for U25 may be obtained at Intermediate A, or B, or Int II or GP at EA or FEI competitions 10.12.1.1 Qualifying scores a) all qualifying scores must have been obtained in Official Dressage Competitive competitions b) horses must exceed 149cm with shoes or 148cm without shoes c) the qualifying period is the 12 months immediately prior to the close of entries d) combinations must qualify at the level they are entering with one score as follows. ▶ FEI Children's tests are equivalent to Novice Level ▶ FEI Pony Test are equivalent to Elementary Level ▶ FEI Junior tests are equivalent to Medium Level ▶ Preliminary and Novice qualifying score - at least 62% ▶ Elementary / Medium (also FEI Pony) qualifying score - at least 60% ▶ Medium / Advanced (also FEI Junior) qualifying score - at least 60% ▶ Advanced qualifying score - at least 60% ▶ PSG and above - at least 60% (also includes FEI Young Rider tour) 10.14.1 To support and improve participation.
+To make it easier on the children and parents so they aren't forced to choose or over-compete their horses By allowing one interschool score from regional, state, or national interschool championships as a qualifier for youth nationals 10.14.1 Qualifying scores from State and National Interschool events The EADC recommends that one scores from Regional, State, and the or National Interschool Championships (and interschool competitions in Queensland of Elementary level and above held south of Rockhampton), be accepted as a qualifying scores for State and National Youth Championships, provided a minimum of two judges of the appropriate level are used in the Interschool test. as long as they follow the requirements of the number/level of judges required for competition (refer to rule 3.21).

 10.17.2 (g) Qualification for CDIs Overseas provided a minimum of two appropriate levelled judges are used on the interschool class.
 FEI changes to Nations Cup Rules - only offering Big Tour.
 Removing the disparity to Australian domiciled riders in qualifying for Nations Cup selection.
 10.17.2 Qualification for CDIs Overseas g) CDIO team standards: Minimum international standards for participation (if any): Athlete/horse combinations must meet minimum FEI requirements for the relevant CDIO (Event) per Annex 7 of the current FEI Dressage Regulations.
 EADC encourages participation in Nations Cup events at CDIOs.
 For CDIO-NC refer to the FEI Dressage Nations Cup rules.
 Qualifying scores required at CDI Grand Prix level in the previous 12 months as per 10.17.2 (a).
-However, the performances need to be of an acceptable standard as follows: GP: 66% at a CDI in previous 12 months Small Tour: 65% in a CDI in previous 12 months (applies to Wellington Florida CDIO) Section 12 Update to naming convention for FEI judges The FEI recently updated the naming convention for FEI judges from a "starred" format to a FEI 2 = Level 1 (L1) FEI 3 = Level 2 (L2) 1 Li judges "level" format: FEI 4 = Level 3 (L3) EADOC has requested that the new naming convention be used in the EA Rulebook FEI 5 = Level 4 (L4)
+However, the performances need to be of an acceptable standard as follows: Section 12 Update to naming The FEI recently updated the naming convention for FEI judges FEI 2 = Level 1 (L1) convention for FEI judges from a "starred" format to a "level" format: FEI 3 = Level 2 (L2) FEI 4 = Level 3 (L3) EADOC has requested that the new naming convention be used in the EA Rulebook FEI 5 = Level 4 (L4)